Is your child ready for a cell phone? Take this quiz to find out.

 Kroll doesn’t offer a single identity monitoring plan.
 Instead, every company that hires Kroll can pick and choose between multiple levels of service depending on their budget and needs.

-If you’re already signed up for a Kroll monitoring plan, you may need to contact the company and supply your membership number to determine exactly what level of protection you have.
+If you’re already signed up for a Kroll monitoring plan, you should have received a letter with specifics around what features you’ve been offered.
+If you can’t find the letter, you may need to contact the company and supply your membership number to determine exactly what level of protection you have.

 • Identity monitoring